USM Content

 Select the Migrate Workflows button.

-If you receive an alert indicating that some workflows failed to migrate after selecting the button, you should try again.
-Once all workflows have been successfully migrated, the Migrate Workflows button will no longer be visible.
-Note that this change won't impact existing workflows, and there's no need to re-enable them.
+If you receive an alert indicating that some workflows failed to migrate after selecting the button, try again.
+Once you've successfully migrated all workflows, you can no longer see the Migrate Workflows button.
+This change doesn't impact existing workflows, and there's no need to re-enable them.

 Consolidate automated workflows when possible